My rating: 3.5 of 5 stars

 It was very clear that Umberto Eco knew a lot about the time and subject of the book.
 He frequently made (long) digressions to talk about things that would have been hot button issues at that time.
 For example, I now know more than I ever wanted to know about heretical religious groups in the 14th century.
 I saw other reviews who said it felt like Eco was shoving his knowledge down.
 I understand that feeling.
 It can feel pedantic at times.

 However, the only thing that really annoyed me about the digressions is the way they broke up the story.
 In the beginning, you don’t know much about the murderer so it isn’t a huge deal to make a temporary digression.
-But later in the story you know more about the mystery and sometimes get the feeling that something big is about to happen…only for Eco to take you into a 10 page digression.
+But later in the story you know more about the mystery and sometimes get the feeling that something big is about to happen…only for Eco to take you into a 20 page digression that somehow only has two paragraphs.
 That got really tiring by the end.
-I admit to skimming (cough cough skipping) some of the later digressions in favor or reading the “good parts”.
+I admit to speed reading (cough cough skipping) some of the later digressions in favor of reading the “good parts”.

 Also, there are some monster paragraphs.
 Many of them took up an entire page (in my edition) and I remember at least one paragraph that spanned 2.5 pages.
 I’ve seen longer paragraphs but why does anyone need a paragraph that long?
 C’mon Umberto!